kasparsd/widget-context-wporg/readme.txt.md

 ### 1.4.0 (May 18, 2026)

-- Security: Ensure widget settings can be saved only by users intentionally to prevent cross-site request forgery (CSRF).
+- Security: Ensure widget context settings can only be changed by logged-in administrators intentionally (CVE-2026-7615).
 - Feature: Add a toggle to enable the legacy widget interface (non-block).

 ### 1.3.3 (August 31, 2024)